ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 - [ ] Make sure that [IAM access policies and resource groups](/docs/account?topic=account-iamoverview) are set up correctly for your business protocols.
 - [ ] Ensure that your account is [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#before-service-endpoint-enablement).
 - [ ] Understand your database's high availability model.
 This is covered in the "High-Availability" section of each database's documentation.
 - [ ] To ensure you receive messages, enroll in [IBM Cloud notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs), specifically the "Resource Activity" notification.
 We directly notify you when your database version is approaching end of life.
-In addition, you may bookmark our [Database Version Lifecycle policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy), which is kept up to date with end of life dates and resources for all databases.
+In addition, you can bookmark our [Database Version Lifecycle policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy), which is kept up to date with end of life dates and resources for all databases.

 ## Sample "Getting to production" checklist